Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat | KRDO

 “It was pretty scary,” Hirpara said.
 “We’re just kind of on the edge, just waiting.”

+Visitors to the area were also affected by the smoke and flames.

+Mark Weidhase told CNN on Sunday he and his girlfriend decided to head to the mountains to escape the heat while visiting from Canada.
+As they were leaving Big Bear and heading through Running Springs on Saturday, they found themselves near the Line Fire.
+Weidhase said they pulled off Highway 330 to get a good look at the massive wildfire after noticing it was closed and receiving notice of an evacuation order.
+“I love the mountains, but not when they’re on fire,” he said.

-Multiple agencies, including Cal Fire, San Bernardino County Fire and San Bernardino County Sheriff are working together to manage the fire.
+Multiple agencies, including Cal Fire, San Bernardino County Fire and the San Bernardino County Sheriff’s Office, are working together to manage the fire.
 The American Red Cross has set up an evacuation shelter at a local church for residents seeking refuge from the fire.

-Adding to the list of natural disasters, a pair of earthquakes struck Saturday near Ontario, California, within a half hour of each other, jolting the already rattled region.
+Adding to the chaos, a pair of earthquakes struck Saturday near Ontario, California, within a half-hour of each other, jolting the already rattled region.

-The first earthquake was recorded at 3.5 magnitude at 10 a.m. local time, and the next one was recorded at 3.9 magnitude, according to data from US Geological Survey.
-Residents living as far as Los Angeles felt it.
+The first earthquake was recorded at 3.5 magnitude at 10 a.m. local time, and the next was recorded at 3.9 magnitude, according to data from US Geological Survey.
+It was felt by residents living as far away as Los Angeles.

+CNN’s Faith Karimi, Ashley R. Williams, Artemis Moshtaghian, Cindy Von Quednow, Sarah Dewberry and Eric Zerkel contributed to this report.

 The-CNN-Wire